-The alignment between the Framework and the global 2020 Aichi Biodiversity Targets provides a broad framework for monitoring its implementation.
-Pacific island countries and territories will be the primary sources of information for the assessment of progress for each target, but so too are a number of organisations and prominent regional programmes.
-They have been added to the Framework for this purpose and to identify potential synergies and opportunities for coordination and cooperation.
+The alignment between the Guiding Framework and the global 2020 Aichi targets, provides the Action Strategy with a broad framework for assessing and monitoring progress with its implementation.
+Pacific Island Countries and Territories will be the primary sources of information for the assessment of progress for each target, but so too are a number of organisations and prominent regional programmes.
+They have been added to the framework for this purpose and to identify potential synergies and opportunities for coordination and cooperation .

-The Framework links to the monitoring and evaluation processes of the CBD and other biodiversity MEA's.
-More importantly, it links to those of Pacific island countries and territories and other regional organisations and institutions such as SPREP, SPC, USP and international NGO's.
+The Framework links to the monitoring and evaluation processes of the CBD and other MEA's.
+More importantly it links to those of Pacific Island Countries and Territories and other regional organisations such as SPREP, SPC, the Pacific Heritage Hub and international NGO's.
 This simplifies the reporting of Framework implementation.
 Partnering with these organisations for this purpose and linking to the State Of Conservation in Oceania report and State of Environment reports will also be valuable.
-Responsibility for leadership of this process will rest with SPREP and the Pacific Island Roundtable for Nature Conservation in the Pacific, which have a long history of association with previous Action Strategies.
-They may call on others to assist with the task.
-For example, SPC and the Pacific Heritage Hub which is hosted by USP may be well placed to monitor the Framework's heritage and cultural objectives.
+Responsibility for leadership of this process will be designated.
+SPREP and the Pacific Island Roundtable for Nature Conservation in the Pacific have a long history of association with previous Action Strategies and will undertake this task in the lead up to 2020.